 Decide then if this is a company-level or team-level OKR.
 Company-level OKRs are stand-alone (not part of any team) and can only be set by an Administrator.
 If it’s a team-level OKR, select the relevant team from the drop-down list.
 You need to be either a Team Leader or Team Member of the team in order to select it.

 Next, select who will be the owner of this Objective.
 This person will be responsible for ensuring all the underlying Key Results are on track.
-This person needs to have accepted his/her invitation to join SugarOKR before they will show up in the list.
-Note that unlike Team Leaders, Team Members can only assign OKRs to themselves.
+Note that Team Members can only assign OKRs to themselves.

 Finally, indicate which time period (window) this Objective will be active for.
 SugarOKR currently works on a quarterly time frame (with Q1 running on Jan 01 – Mar 31).
 This is the recommended default.